gajendragoutam/SQL-1/README.md

 # SQL
-Welcome to my Data Analytics Portfolio!
-This is my project using SQL.
+Welcome to my SQL projects!

 **New Wheels Project**